Diatom: Degradation by microbes

 Certain species of bacteria in oceans and lakes can accelerate the rate of dissolution of silica in dead and living diatoms by using hydrolytic enzymes to break down the organic algal material.

 Ecology

 Distribution

 Diatoms are a widespread group and can be found in the oceans, in fresh water, in soils, and on damp surfaces.
 They are one of the dominant components of phytoplankton in nutrient-rich coastal waters and during oceanic spring blooms, since they can divide more rapidly than other groups of phytoplankton.
 Most live pelagically in open water, although some live as surface films at the water-sediment interface (benthic), or even under damp atmospheric conditions.
-They are especially important in oceans, where they contribute an estimated 45% of the total oceanic primary production of organic material.
+They are especially important in oceans, where a 2003 study found that they contribute an estimated 45% of the total oceanic primary production of organic material.
+However, a more recent 2016 study estimates that the number is closer to 20%.
 Spatial distribution of marine phytoplankton species is restricted both horizontally and vertically.

 Growth

 Planktonic diatoms in freshwater and marine environments typically exhibit a "boom and bust" (or "bloom and bust") lifestyle.
 When conditions in the upper mixed layer (nutrients and light) are favourable (as at the spring), their competitive edge and rapid growth rate enables them to dominate phytoplankton communities ("boom" or "bloom").
 As such they are often classed as opportunistic r-strategists (i.e. those organisms whose ecology is defined by a high growth rate, r).